-Sinopec pays $1.5 billion for Talisman North Sea stake
+Sinopec pays $1.5 billion for Talisman North Sea Stake

 Talisman said $500 million of the proceeds will be used to buy back its own shares, which have fallen 42 percent over the past 12 months because of weak natural gas prices.

-The shares were up 76 Canadian cents, or 6.9 percent at C$11.81 on the Toronto Stock Exchange.
+The shares were up 71 Canadian cents, or 6.7 percent at C$11.79 on the Toronto Stock Exchange.

 Sinopec's investment in the North Sea comes as confidence in the mature North Sea area is reviving despite recent production slumps.
-In the last two months, Kuwait's state oil firm returned to the North Sea after a $500 million deal with EnQuest, and Japanese trading company Mitsui entered the North Sea for the first time.
+In the last two months Kuwait's state oil firm returned to the North Sea after a $500 million deal with EnQuest (ENQ.L), and Japanese trading company Mitsui (8031.T) entered the North Sea for the first time.

 Talisman said the deal is expected to close by year end, pending government and regulatory approvals.